 Include your level of responsibility if any, e.g. ‘responsibility for departmental budget of $100K and managed 10 staff’.
 Include achievements such as project delivery, deadlines met, increases in sales/productivity and cost savings made.
-Quantify as much as possible e.g.‘Increased sales by $100K’ is more meaningful than just saying ‘Increased sales’.
-This detail is really important as it makes demonstrates your value to a business.
+Quantify as much as possible e.g. ‘increased sales by $100K’ is more meaningful than just saying ‘increased sales’.
+This detail is really important as it demonstrates your value to a business.

-Major Achievements – ideally this would be a separate section and you would list three or four of your most important work achievements and these should be selected based on relevance and significance to your next job.
+Major achievements – ideally, this would be a separate section and you would list three or four of your most important work achievements, which should be selected based on relevance and significance to your next job.
 Indicate specifically how you achieved them.
 Think carefully about your achievements as they could be the difference between getting an interview or being passed over.
 Always include this section.

-Membership of professional associations – list all relevant professional associations which are relevant to the role.
+Membership of professional associations – list all professional associations that are relevant to the role.

 Technologies – list these and be specific.
 Where possible add level of proficiency – basic, intermediate or advanced.